 8. Make a basic version of your color, then refine.

 Mixing colors doesn’t have to be stressful.
 Here’s the way I go about it: Make a very basic version of the color you’re going for, and then refine from there.

-For instance, if you want to make a grass green, start by combining equal parts of blue and yellow paint.
-Chances are, this will yield more of a forest green, so evaluate what the color needs to become what you want it to be.
+For instance, if you want to make a tangerine orange, start by combining equal parts of red and yellow paint.
+Chances are, this will yield more of a orange orange, so evaluate what the color needs to become what you want it to be.
 In this case, adding more yellow and a touch of white helps.
 Add colors little by little, refining a color to suit your needs.

 9. Mix your colors a shade or two lighter than your desired final outcome.

 You probably already know this, but it bears repeating: Your paint will dry slightly darker than it looks on your palette.
 Keep this in mind when mixing colors, and try to mix colors a shade or two lighter than you want for the final outcome.

 To test the finished color, you can use the same trick they do on top of room paint: Smudge a bit on paper to see how it dries.

 10. Create a family of colors.

 Once you’ve mixed a color for a key component in your painting, create a “family” of tones around it.